 The control reads the configuration switches only when the unit is powering up.
 To change a setting, disconnect power, set the switch, and then reconnect power.
-The OFF position is to the Left and the ON position is to the Right as seen in Figure 1: SCC-3 Controller Components.
+The OFF position is to the Left and the ON position is to the Right (see Figure 1: SCC-3 High Performance Controller Components).
 Switch descriptions are given in the following table: